-A more recent writer who has defended the logically tight connection that we seem to see in Dewey, is Kleinig (1982) Kleinig couches his attack upon the intentionality thesis in terms of responsibility.
-The teacher is responsible for the pupils' learning and, because this is so, the teacher is responsible if the pupils learn things from him even although he did not intend to teach such things, e.g. that it is permissible to be bad-tempered first thing on Monday morning, and the teaching (and its relationship with learning)

-teacher must have been negligent in some way if the pupils did not learn what they were supposed to learn.
+A more recent writer who has defended the logically tight connection that we seem to see in Dewey is Kleinig (1982).
+Kleinig couches his attack upon the intentionality thesis in terms of responsibility.
+The teacher is responsible for the pupils' learning and, because this is so, the teacher is responsible if the pupils learn things from him even although he did not intend to teach such things, for example that it is permissible to be bad-tempered first thing on Monday morning, and the teacher must have been negligent in some way if the pupils did not learn what they were supposed to learn.
 The first point is, to a certain extent, well taken.
 Pupils learn things from their teachers for which the teacher may be held responsible but which do not figure in the direct intentions of the teacher.
 So, for instance, if the teacher exemplifies moral virtues or vices the pupil may pick these up from the teacher.
-This is a very important point for moral education although whether simple exemplification counts as teaching is, we think, an open issue.
-However, Kleinig's second point appears again, to be too strong.
+This is a very important point for moral education, although whether simple exemplification counts as teaching is, we think, an open issue.
+However, Kleinig's second point appears, again, to be too strong.
 Negligence typically involves causing harm to a person or persons in a specific set of circumstances.
 To defend against a charge of negligence you do not have to show that the harm was not caused or that, given totally different circumstances, the harm would not have been caused.
-It is enough to show that, given these particular circumstances there was nothing more you could have done to prevent the harm, i.e. that the harm was not your fault.
+It is enough to show that given these particular circumstances there was nothing more you could have done to prevent the harm, i.e. that the harm was not your fault.
 Sometimes, it is possible to show simply that.
 What this means for teaching is that failure to learn may not be the teacher's fault - i.e. that pupils may fail to learn even though teaching was going on.
-However, if we take Kleinig's emphasis on responsibility seriously it may be the case that when pupils consistently fail to learn we may have a very good reason for asking the teachers in question to demonstrate why such failure is not their fault theory and practice If one listens to some teachers the difference between theory and practice seems deep and unbridgeable.
-Educational theorists are concerned with unrealistic generalisations which have little or no implications for practice; whereas practitioners are concerned with the real and untheoretical problem of, say, getting a particular pupil to pay attention to a particular thing at a particular time.
-Such a conception of these two areas is misleading, to say the least.
-Theories, in this and other areas, do not grow like Topsy, but rather come from an attempt to understand various practices.
+However, if we take Kleinig's emphasis on responsibility seriously it may be the case that when pupils consistently fail to learn we may have a very good reason for asking the teachers in question to demonstrate why such failure is not their fault (see also teaching as a practice and research).